 You need to remember that the current market helps set your selling price.
 As much as you would like to set your price to the amount of money you want to make or close to what you heard your neighbor sold for, that’s not the way things go.
 If you price your home too high, people won’t give your house a chance.
 If you price your home too low, you can diminish the value and sell yourself short.
 It is best to price your home more aggressively so that you attract an abundance of home buyers who end up competing for the home in a bidding war.
 Motivated sellers attract motivated buyers.
 In addition, if you do receive an offer in the first week that is less than you hoped, think twice before you deny it.
 There is always room to counter-offer and negotiate.

 Do your research, read our blog on how to price your home, and speak with your agent about what the most appropriate price is for your home at that time because the market is constantly changing.

 3) Accommodate Earlier Requests for Showings

-As we dive deeper into fall, people will want to see your home earlier during the day.
+As we dive into the fall, people will want to see your home earlier during the day.
 The sun will slowly start to set sooner so this means you may have to allow a some earlier showing blocks.
 Make sure all your lights are on in and out of the home to help your home seem brighter and more spacious.
 As well, leaving your lights on will minimize the desire for anyone to touch anything, which is not recommended with COVID-19 safety precautions.